caltechlibrary/andor/docs/migrating-eprints.md

 new repository.

-You could also using an incrementally migration/update from the EPrints collection by swaping out the `-export all` for an appropriate export strategy.
-In principle you could run the two in parellel assuming the data flow was one direction (i.e. from EPrints to AndOr).
+You could also using an incrementally migration/update from the EPrints collection by swapping out the `-export all` for an appropriate export strategy.
+In principle you could run the two in parallel assuming the data flow was one direction (i.e. from EPrints to AndOr).

 **AndOr** is built on dataset collections.
 If there is a